rosalindsolution/xguox.github.com/source/_posts/2011-12-26-why-i-can-not-rc-a-post.markdown

 ---
 layout: post
-title: "why i can not rl a post"
+title: "Why I can not rl a post"
 date: 2011-12-26 01:36
 comments: true
 categories: Jabber